puneetmatharu/memory_pool/README.md

 *Random deallocations:*

-With this benchmark, we deallocate `<pool-size>` blocks *in a random order* for the user.
-To do so, we first allocate all blocks then reshuffle their pointers.
-We then deallocate all of the blocks, and time this step.
+With this benchmark, we deallocate $N$ blocks *in a random order* for the user.
+To do so, we first allocate $N$ blocks then reshuffle their pointers.
+We then deallocate all of the blocks, and time only this portion.

 Again, this process has $O(N)$ runtime cost (see table) for a full pool of deallocations, so we can deduce that a single (random) deallocation has $O(1)$ runtime cost.
 The memory complexity per block allocation is still $O(1)$.